 If you do not wish to have graphics generated during programming, set the AUTO DRAW soft key to OFF.

-AUTO DRAW ON does not simulate program section repeats.
+Even when AUTO DRAW is switched ON, graphics are not generated for program section repeats.

 To generate a graphic for an existing program: